marcopovitch/centaur_tools/Readme.md

 * `$TIMEOUT`: If no data is transferred for the specified time then rsync will exit
 * `$f`: gapped mseed file (*eg.* `2017/XX/GPIL/HHZ.D/XX.GPIL.00.HHZ.D.2017.291`)
 * `$TO`: mseed SDS path on the datacenter
-* for slow bandwidth use `--bwlimit` and `-B` rsync option.

-### To be done
+### To be done ... work in progress

-* start centaur_tools at system startup,
-* stop centaur_tools at system shutdown (generate/save state files to restart with a recovering state),
+* start and stop centaur_tools at system startup/shutdown :
+	* default Centaur runlevel is 5
+	* add script to `/etc/rc5.d`
+	* resume previous state
-* regulary check centaur_tools acquisition health/status and space used by SDS directory (script + crontab),
+* regulary check centaur_tools acquisition (script + crontab) :
+	* health/status
+	* cleanup space used by SDS directory,
-* uses Ansible to automatize deployment/upgrade/status,
+* uses [Ansible](https://www.ansible.com/application-deployment) to automatize deployment, upgrade, status monitoring,
-* patch the *media eject script* to properly shutdown slarchive and ringserver processes (allow them to write state files), and restart acquisition after media insertion,
+* patch the *media eject script* to properly stop/restart slarchive and ringserver processes to allow them to 'write to'/'resume from' state files, and restart acquisition after media insertion.
+See :
+	*  `/etc/init.d/usb-eject-button-daemon`,
+	*  `/usr/lib/nanometrics/startstop_utils`
-*  manage the double partition scheme.
+*  centaur_tools installation : manage the double partition scheme.

 ## Centaur information